 ABOUT CHARLES BELL, Ph.D.

 Dr. Bell has been interviewed and cited by several news outlets such as Lakeshore PBS, The 21st (NPR), WGLT, Atlanta Black Star, Detroit News, WCBU Peoria, WMBD Central Illinois, WDET Detroit (NPR), Aljazeera America, and Detroit PBS.
-Presently, he serves as the Associate Chair of the Society for the Study of Social Problems (SSSP) Crime and Juvenile Delinquency Division, on the Journal of School Violence Editorial Board, and as a consultant for large urban and suburban school districts.
+He also works as a consultant for large urban and suburban school districts and as an expert witness in federal seclusion, restraint, and suspension cases.

 Professor Bell teaches undergraduate and graduate courses on Corrections and Race & Ethnicity in Criminal Justice.